CINECITY PRESENTS: 'Waves' - A Rewarding Piece - The Badger

 CINECITY PRESENTS: ‘Waves’ – A Rewarding Piece

-In Waves, Trey Edward Shults’s portrays a 21st Century African-American family in an intense and redeeming narrative that explores masculinity, family, and isolation.
+In Waves, Trey Edward Shults portrays a 21st Century African-American family in an intense and redeeming narrative that explores masculinity, family, and isolation.
 Formed of two parts that oppose each other in style, pacing and themes; the first, a sensory overload, is oddly-paced and overbearing, whilst the second seems to let out a breath and slow down, letting a more natural experience develop.

 Waves follows the story of Tyler (Kelvin Harrison Jr.) through his final year at high school, living under the pressures of his father to succeed in all facets of life, be it wrestling, school and helping out with his family’s business.
 Suffocating under both his family and his girlfriend (Euphoria’s Alexa Demie), Tyler reaches a breaking point, turning to drugs and alcohol.
 This story forms the first part of the film, and it is here that we are presented with an influx of emotions and stylistic choices.
 In parts, the cinematography and editing choices seem to edge into the art cinema genre, offering a perspective of a rather mainstream plot that audiences have not been majorly exposed to.
 However, it seems to never fully land, appearing confused and disjointed more than anything.